elk-audio/elk-docs/docs/html/_sources/documents/working_with_elk_board.md.txt

 ### Enabling/Disabling Write Access to Root Partition

 The default state on a newly flashed image is that the root partition is has both read and write permissions.
-However, to have better reliability with SD Cards, you can set this to a read only filesystem.
+However , to have better reliability with SD Cards, you can set this to a read only filesystem.
 This is the default preference for Elk release images.
-You can change such permissions with `elk_system_utils`, temporarily or permanently:
+You can change such permissions with *elk_system_utils*, temporarily or permanently:

 #### Temporarily Change Write Access

-Type `$ sudo elk_system_utils --remount-as-rw` to mount your current rootfs partition as read-write.
+Type *$ sudo elk_system_utils --remount-as-rw* to mount your current rootfs partition as read-write.

-The command `$ sudo elk_system_utils --remount-as-ro`  to set read-only status.
+The command *$ sudo elk_system_utils --remount-as-ro*  to set read-only status.

 Neither of these changes persist across boot cycles.

 #### Permanently Change Write Access

-Use `$ sudo elk_system_utils --ro-rootfs enable` to enable read-only access to current rootfs partition.
+Use *$ sudo elk_system_utils --ro-rootfs enable* to enable read-only access to current rootfs partition.

-`$ sudo elk_system_utils --ro-rootfs disable`, permanently gives read-write access.
+*$ sudo elk_system_utils --ro-rootfs disable*, permanently gives read-write access.

 You need to perform a power cycle for either change to take effect.

 ### Manually Controlling Default/Fallback Root Partition

-As described in the sections on the Elk filesystem and software update system, Elk has two root filesystem partitions, `rootfs1` and `rootfs2`.
+As described in the sections on the Elk filesystem and software update system, Elk has two root filesystem partitions , *rootfs1* and *rootfs2*.
 It maintains a counter internally, for the number of failed boot attempts.
 Once that counter reaches 10, the two filesystems are automatically swapped, so that if a partition is corrupted, the device is still usable.

-You can manually trigger this swap with the command `$ sudo elk_system_utils --default-rootfs 1` to set `rootfs1` as the default partition - or parameter 2 for `rootfs2`.
+You can manually trigger this swap with the command *$ sudo elk_system_utils --default-rootfs 1* to set *rootfs1* as the default partition - or parameter 2 for *rootfs2*.
 The other partition is then automatically assigned as fallback.

-To reset the boot count environment variable to 0, enter the command  `$ elk_system_utils --reset-boot-count`.
+To reset the boot count environment variable to 0, enter the command  *$ elk_system_utils --reset-boot-count*.
 This may be useful if you have for example yourself frequently disconnected power before booting completes.

 ### Set USB Speed